 Starting a business (or multiple businesses) is a common way the rich aim to reduce their tax liability.
 But you don’t have to be wealthy to use this method, notes Jon Dulin, founder of Money Smart Guides.
 If you’ve been wanting to give entrepreneurship a try or even formalize a side hustle, this may be a good option.
 Of course, you have to go through the proper channels first: Creating a legal business entity typically requires a simple visit to the websites of your Secretary of State and the IRS.

 Once you establish your business, tax deductions are just one of the benefits you may be able to enjoy.
 “For starters, you can write off losses the business incurs in the beginning and then use business expenses to offset business income to lower taxable income,” Dulin says.
 “Additionally, you can put money into tax-deferred accounts, like solo 401(k) plans, which allow the business owner to save a lot more than traditional 401(k) plans since you are contributing both as the employer and the employee.”
-Wish you knew more about your 401(k)?
-Here are the answers to 10 common retirement savings and 401(k) questions.
+Learn the money mistakes even financial experts make.

 Hiring family members

 Another tactic the rich often use to shield income from taxes requires getting the family involved.
 If you have a business, you can use this strategy to your advantage, too, by hiring your spouse or your children and paying them a salary.
 The IRS even says that “one of the advantages of operating your own business is hiring family members.”
 So, how does this help you, exactly?
 “Your business gets a write-off,” Dulin explains, “and [your spouse or child] can put the money into tax-deferred accounts.
 These accounts may further protect the money from taxes.”
 Just be sure to follow the rules, like withholding any necessary payroll taxes.
-Find out how you and your family can save for retirement during the coronavirus crash.
+Find out the 13 things rich people never, ever say.

 Real estate tax deferment